Form factors, spectral and K\"all\'en-Lehmann representation in nonlocal quantum gravity: Discussion

 We found the generalized spectral representation \Eq{intfin} and the generalized Källén--Lehmann representation \Eq{kalefin} of nonlocal theories with entire form factors, valid at the free level, as well as the spectral representation \Eq{dialocint} and the Källén--Lehmann representation \Eq{kalefinint} in the presence of interactions.
 Since \Eq{intfin} is not in the form \Eq{kale}, Weinberg's theorem \cite{Wei95} does not apply and we reconcile the facts that these theories are free-level unitary and that the UV diagrammatic propagator scales faster than $\sim k^{-2}$.
 Surprisingly, we have obtained an example of a theory where Weinberg's theorem holds for the Källén--Lehmann representation (since $\Delta_{\rm F}^{\rm loc}\sim k^{-2}$ in momentum space) and, yet, momentum integrals do show a better convergence in the UV than standard two-derivative field theory.
 The magic is operated by the inequivalence \Eq{GG} between the propagator appearing in Feynman diagrams and the time-ordered two-point correlation function.

 From these results, we can understand at two levels of reasoning why the standard representation \Eq{kale} does not hold in nonlocal theories.

 At a mathematical level, when the spectral representation is derived directly from Cauchy's integral representation for the propagator, one must take into account that nonlocal form factors produce a number of terms which mix the $s$ and $k$ dependence in \Eq{intfin} in such a way that cannot be factorized simply as in \Eq{kale}.
-This technical explanation was already pointed out in \cite{Calcagni:2022shb} for fractional quantum gravity and, as we have seen, holds also for the entire form factors of NLQG.
+This technical explanation was already pointed out in \cite{Calcagni:2022shb} for fractional quantum gravity and, as we have seen, holds also for entire form factors in nonlocal field theories and, in particular, ALQG.

 A physical understanding comes when noting that the standard Källén--Lehmann representation is a very general consequence of having a time-ordered two-point function \cite[section 24.2.1]{Sch14}.
 This is the one and only point of the proof of \cite{Sch14} where NLQG, and nonlocal theories in general, differ with respect to local quantum field theory, as we showed in section \ref{Tprod}.
-It is also responsible of the inequivalence \Eq{GG}.
-The step from the on-shell non-time-ordered expression \Eq{propagator3} and the off-shell time-ordered Lorentz-invariant expression \Eq{propagator4} cannot recover the structure of the nonlocal diagrammatic propagator \Eq{prop} because the contour in the complex $k^0$-plane making this step possible does not respect the conical domain region $\cC$ where the form factor is well-defined.
+It is also responsible of the inequivalence \Eq{tomb}.
+The step from the on-shell non-time-ordered expression \Eq{propagator3} and the off-shell time-ordered Lorentz-invariant expression \Eq{propagator4} cannot recover the structure of the nonlocal diagrammatic propagator \Eq{prop} because the contour in the complex $k^0$-plane making this step possible does not respect the conical domain region $\cC$ where the Cauchy representation of the form factor is well-defined.

 All of this is in pleasant agreement with the field-redefinition argument of section \ref{sec3a} but also goes one step beyond in showing that the generalization to higher loops is just a matter of calculations.
 The integrand in the spectral and the Källén--Lehmann representations will be more and more complicated at higher orders in perturbation theory but no deviations from the conceptual and mathematical frames set in the present work are expected.
-Although a painstaking check of perturbative unitarity could be done with this method order by order, it would only confirm what we already know from the general and more elegant proof via the Cutkosky rules \cite{Briscese:2018oyx}.
+Although a painstaking check of perturbative unitarity could be done with this method order by order, it would only confirm what we already know from the general and more elegant proof via the Cutkosky rules \cite{Briscese:2018oyx,Pius:2016jsl}.